Photo by Calin Stan/Shutterstock

 Tips on Buying a Kimono or Yukata as a Souvenir in Japan

-Elegant, versatile and uniquely Japanese, kimono are one of the most popular souvenirs from Japan.
-These traditional garments have been worn for centuries as both casual everyday wear and for special occasions, and will never go out of style.
-Choosing the right one, however, can be a challenge, and the kind of kimono you want to buy depends on when and where you intend to wear it.
-Read our best tips on searching for that perfect kimono while visiting Japan.
+Elegant, versatile, and distinctly Japanese, kimonos are among the most cherished souvenirs from Japan.
+These traditional garments have been worn for centuries, serving as both everyday attire and outfits for special occasions, ensuring their timeless appeal.
+However, finding the right kimono can be a bit daunting, as your choice should reflect when and where you plan to wear it.
+Here are our top tips for discovering the perfect kimono during your visit to Japan.

 table of contents